 That said, let’s find out how to get the maximum FPS for Apex Legends on any PC.
 This guide is for machines powered by an Nvidia Graphics card, but see if you can replicate similar settings on an AMD Radeon card as well.

-How to Increase Apex Legends FPS
+Best settings to boost FPS in Apex Legends FPS

 To get the maximum FPS in Apex Legends on your PC, we’ll change some settings in the Nvidia Control Panel, in-game video configuration, and turn off some Windows features.